TungDuongTa/AFK-Journey-Website/README.md

 ## Features

-- **Responsive Design**: The website is not fully responsive.
-Only support up to medium screen like ipad
+- **Responsive Design**: The website is fully responsive with some different design for mobile screen size
-- **Interactive UI**: Engaging and dynamic user interface elements.
+- **Interactive UI**: Engaging and dynamic user interface elements with Gsap and Css.
 - **Fast Performance**: Optimized for speed and efficiency.
 I hope so

 ## Installation